 Below is a map of Rully, note the similar layout to the Côte d'Or with individual vineyards.
 Premier Crus from these towns are the ones to hunt out for a bargain.

-In the northern part of the Côte Chalonnaise is a small town called Bouzeron, this town is of note for the grape variety Aligoté.
-Bouzeron is the only appellation which can produce a single-village Aligoté, this was granted in 1979 main to the co owner of Domaine Romanée-Conti.
-These wines are worth hunting out, but can be hard to do so.
-There are other options to try the Aligoté grape though, some producers make small quantities labeled as Bourgogne Aligoté which can be found throughout Burgundy.
+In the northern part of the Côte Chalonnaise is a small town called Bouzeron, noted for white wines made from Aligoté.
+Bouzeron is the only appellation for single-village Aligoté, granted in 1979 to the co-owner of Domaine Romanée-Conti.
+These wines are worth searching out but can be hard to find.
+If you are interested in Aligoté grape though, there are producers throughout Burgundy making small quantities labelled as Bourgogne Aligoté.

-Below are three wines well worth reading all of this blog for.
+Finally, here are three Burgundy wines well worth reading this far for!

 Puligny has had its name on labels since 1879 and the history of this village is legendary.
-The ones to look out for are the ones that comes from its four Grand Cru sites are considered the best white wine in the world.
+The ones to look out for come from its four Grand Cru sites: considered the best white wine in the world.
 Philippe (grandson of Meursault legend Paul Pernot) and his wife established this domaine in 2009 from her inherited vineyards.
 From this he creates terroir expressive styles, the oak is kept to a minimum to give the wines freshness.
 At its best it has an intensity, complexity and elegance that make you wonder how such a wine could be made from mere grape.3.
 Mercurey Blanc La Brigadiere, Francois Raquillet 2018

 Written by Dan Orton